Search for neutral Higgs bosons decaying to tau pairs in pp collisions at sqrt(s) = 7 TeV: Trigger and event selection

 The observed number of events for each category, as well as the expected number of events from various background processes are shown in Tables~\ref{tab:cutflow-etau}--\ref{tab:cutflow-emu} together with expected signal yields and efficiencies.
 The largest source of events selected with these requirements is $\cPZ\to\Pgt\Pgt$ decays.
 We estimate the contribution from this process using an observed sample of $\cPZ\to\Pgm\Pgm$ events, where the reconstructed muons are replaced by the reconstructed particles from simulated tau decays, a procedure called 'embedding'.
 The normalization for this process is determined from the measurement of the $\cPZ\to\Pe\Pe$ and $\cPZ\to\Pgm\Pgm$ cross section~\cite{CMS-EWK-WZ}.

 Another significant source of background is multijet events in which there is one jet misidentified as an isolated electron or muon, and a second jet misidentified as $\Pgt_h$. $\PW$+jets events in which there is a jet misidentified as a $\Pgt_h$ are also a source of background.
 The rates for these processes are estimated using the number of observed same-charge tau pair events, and from events with large transverse mass, respectively.
-Other background processes include $\cPqt\cPaqt$ production and $\cPZ\to \Pe\Pe/\Pgm\Pgm$ events, particularly in the $\Pe\Pgt_h$ channel due to the 2--3\% probability for electrons to be misidentified as $\Pgt_h$~\cite{CMS-PAS-TAU-11-001}.
+Other background processes include $\cPqt\cPaqt$ production and $\cPZ\to \Pe\Pe/\Pgm\Pgm$ events, particularly in the $\Pe\Pgt_h$+X channel due to the 2--3\% probability for electrons to be misidentified as $\Pgt_h$~\cite{CMS-PAS-TAU-11-001}.
 The small background from $\PW +$jets and multijet events for the $\Pe\Pgm$ channel where jets are misidentified as isolated leptons is derived by measuring the number of events with one good lepton and a second which passes relaxed selection criteria, but fails the nominal lepton selection.
 This sample is extrapolated to the signal region using the efficiencies for such loose lepton candidates to pass the nominal lepton selection.
 These efficiencies are measured in data using multijet events.
-Backgrounds from \ttbar and di-boson production are estimated from simulation.
+Backgrounds from \ttbar and di-boson production are estimated from simulation using the \MADGRAPH~\cite{Alwall:2007st} event generator to simulate the shapes for \ttbar events and \PYTHIA 6.424~\cite{Pythia} to simulate the shapes for di-boson events.
 The event yields are normalized to the inclusive cross sections: $\sigma_{\ttbar} = 164.4 \pm 14.3\unit{pb}$ and $\sigma_{\PW\PW} = 55.3 \pm 8.3$\unit{pb} as measured with an analysis similar to that described in~\cite{CMS-TOP-XSEC, CMS-EWK-DIW} using a larger data sample.